 Axis is a trucking management system which claims to have all the tools you’d need to run such a business.
 Their trucking software features includes a driver mobile app, a billing module, carrier functionalities, maintenance management, an IFTA add-on, and brokerage.

 As for trucking payroll, Axis does it as an add-on.
 You can run payroll weekly, bi-weekly, or monthly, and do auto-recurring or amortized deductions.
 Their systems also lets owner operators choose between paying drivers by the mile, load, or hour.

 Lastly, Axis is also notable for being the only vendor on this list that does hardware for trucking as well as software.
 They sell tablets for truck drivers, dash cameras, asset trackers, and sensors.

-As what is probably the best-known company in the payroll services space, it’s no surprise that ADP has an offering that adapts well to the trucking industry.
-ADP Run is their simple, fast, and affordable payroll solution for SMBs.
+As what is probably the best-known company in the payroll services space, it’s no surprise that ADP has an offering that could adapt to the trucking industry.
+Although not made specifically for trucking companies, ADP Run is their simple, fast, and affordable payroll solution for SMBs.
 It is used by nearly 700,000 organizations.

-Should you run into any snags, ADP has 24/7 customer support from a team of payroll experts.
+Should you run into any snags with the rest of their offering, ADP has 24/7 customer support from a team of payroll experts.
 They can also manage health insurance for truckers in all 50 US states.
-It is also worth mentioning that ADP does have other products for larger businesses, so they can certainly grow with you.
+It is also worth mentioning that ADP does have other products for larger businesses, and not just for payroll, so they can certainly grow with you.

 As a trucking management software company, it makes sense that TruckLogics has a part of their product made specially to pay contractor drivers.
 While not fully available yet, the system will be integrating with PayWow in order to offer a specialized trucking payroll solution within their platform.
 If you’re not convinced by the vendors above, this one might be worth keeping an eye on, or getting in touch with.